 This homemade tomato sauce recipe is made with just a few pantry friendly ingredients, you will need:

-- Crushed tomatoes: often called crushed tomatoes in puree.
-They provide fresh tomato flavor and texture.
-I recommend using San Marzano tomatoes.
-San Marzano tomatoes are a variety of plum tomatoes and considered the gold standard AKA the best tomatoes in the world to use in Italian sauces.
+- San Marzano tomatoes: Please only use San Marzano tomatoes for a sauce that never tastes too acidic.
+These tomatoes are a variety of plum tomatoes and considered the gold standard AKA the best tomatoes in the world to use in Italian sauces.
 They originate from the rich volcanic soils of Naples, Italy and are highly prized for their sweet, intense tomatoey flavor and lower acidity.
 I recommend the brands San Marzano and Muir Glen.
-San Marzano tomatoes are usually sold whole so you will want to pour them into a bowl and crush them with your hands first or use a food processor.
+San Marzano tomatoes are usually sold whole so you can either pour them into a bowl and crush them with your hands first, use a food processor, or crush them with a potato masher as they simmer.
 If you see other brands claiming to be San Marzano tomatoes, take an extra step and check to see if they are DOP-certified – usually visible on the front or the back of the can.
 This is a protective seal that guarantees authenticity.

 - Aromatics: Feel free to use either half a fresh yellow onion and freshly minced garlic or for the ultimate quick, lazy day, easy tomato sauce, use garlic powder and onion powder.
 Obviously fresh is best and smells incredible, but the powders do a pretty great job as well.
 My husband (with a discerning palate) can never tell when I’ve use which!